homothetyhk/RandomizerMod/README.md

 Settings which control which transitions between rooms are randomized.
 There are three main transition randomizer modes:
 - None: no transitions are randomized
+- Map Area Randomizer: transitions between map areas are randomized.
+    - Maps refer to the maps purchased from Cornifer or Iselda, and the initial map of King's Pass and Dirtmouth.
-- Area Randomizer: transitions between areas are randomized.
+- Full Area Randomizer: transitions between titled areas are randomized.
-    - Randomizer defines an area to be any region of the game with a name which appears as onscreen text, excluding dream areas, trams, and elevators.
+    - A titled area is defined to be an area with title text, i.e. a name which pops up as onscreen text.
-    - Transitions between areas are chosen subjectively, though in most cases the obvious choice is taken.
+    - Transitions between titled areas agree with the transitions between map areas where possible.
+The remaining transitions are chosen subjectively, though in most cases the obvious choice is taken.
 - Room Randomizer: almost all room transitions are randomized, excluding:
     - Warps of any kind, including those entering dream areas
     - Trams and elevators